kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

   constraints.
 4. Emit clear scheduling events when a device is rejected due to compatibility.

+**Complexity.** Let *M* be the number of devices already allocated on a counter set, *N* the number of candidates under consideration for that counter set, and *G* the maximum number of groups declared per counter-set consumption entry.
+The additional filter cost per scheduling cycle is O(*N* · *M* · *G*) for pairwise group-intersection checks, with typical *G* ≤ 4 (hardware partition modes per device are small in practice).
+The existing DRA allocation loop already iterates over candidates per counter set, so the new work is a constant-factor-per-candidate addition rather than a new outer loop.

+### Interaction with Multi-Request Claims and Device Constraints

+**Multiple requests within one claim.** The compatibility predicate is evaluated pairwise between every device already allocated *on the same counter set* and each candidate, regardless of whether the allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
+Two devices within a single `ResourceClaim` that land on the same counter set are therefore subject to the same pairwise check: the second request sees the first as already-allocated state.

+**Allocation order.** The scheduler does not reorder requests within a claim to improve feasibility.
+If requests are ordered such that an early compatible pick later blocks a mandatory pick, the claim becomes Unschedulable and standard retry behavior applies.
+This matches how existing DRA constraints behave.

+**Composition with `DeviceConstraints`.** `compatibilityGroups` is a driver-authored, ResourceSlice-side constraint. `DeviceConstraints` (e.g., `matchAttribute`) is a user-authored, ResourceClaim-side constraint.
+The two are evaluated independently and both must pass for a candidate to be allocated.
+A claim can never *relax* a driver-declared compatibility group, and a driver can never *force* a claim-side `matchAttribute`.
+They compose by conjunction.

 ### Driver Responsibilities

 Resource drivers are responsible for: